xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

     }

-It has a field of name equal to the entry name (as form configuration.ini) and as value a JSON with field 'id' repeating the entry name, 'Ts' the measurement timestamp in Unix Epoch format (nanoseconds), 'variation' that is the current variation in the in- and outflow measured by the entry (in the observation window) and 'flows' that provides a list of flows from all gates composing the entry.
+It has a field of name equal to the entry name (as form configuration.ini) and as value a JSON with field 'id' repeating the entry name, 'Ts' the measurement timestamp in Unix Epoch format (nanoseconds), 'variation' that is the variation in the in- and outflow measured by the entry (in the observation window) and 'flows' that provides a list of flows from all gates composing the entry.
 Per gate a field is included in such list of name equal to the gate name (as form configuration.ini) and values 'id' (the gate name) and 'variation' (the different between in- and out-flow measured by the gate in the observation window).

+When enabled in the _measurement.ini_ file, the data can also be of type "current".
+This is real time instantaneous data including also accumulating in and out flows for each element.
+This data is expressed by a single JSON array element composed as follows:

+    {
+      "qualifier": "current",
+      "space": "h0",
+      "timestamp": 1606919957009922100,
+      "count": 0,
+      "in": 0,
+      "out": 0,
+      "startTimeFlows": :1606919957009922100,
+      "overflowTs": 0,
+      "flows": {
+        "e0": {
+          "id": "e0",
+          "Ts": :1606919957009922100,
+          "netflow": 0,
+          "overflowTs": 0,
+          "in": 0,
+          "out": 0,
+          "flows": {
+            "kit0": {
+              "id": "kit0",
+              "netflow": 0,
+              "overflowTs": 0,
+              "in": 0,
+              "out": 0
+            }
+          }
+        }
+      }
+    }

+Where:

+ - 'qualifier' specifies the data type and can be 'current' or 'reference' (see measurement.ini for data type explanation)
+ - 'space' is the space name
+ - 'timestamp' is the sampling time in Epoch Unix format (ns)
+ - 'count' is the value of the latest count
+ - 'in' and 'out' are the calculated in and out flows taken starting at time 'startTimeFlows' (in Epoch Unix format, ns)
+ - 'overflowTs' indicates when (in Epoch Unix format, ns) the in/out flow counter have overflow (64-but integer values)
+ - 'startTimeFlows' is the time the accumulation has started.
+This is either when the server has started or the later (in case the calculating process as died somehow)
+ - 'flows' is the flow data per entry and respective devices which format is the same as the equivalent field as the ones just described

 **2.7 REFERENCE**
 The REFERENCE API reference returns  a number of results for one or more spaces according to how it is called.
 It answers with a JSON identical to the one described in section 2.4 except that the 'type' field is always equal to 'reference' and multiple measurement data are given in the data array: